Paramakatoi

-The colonial period saw the influence of the Dutch and later the British in the area, but much of the region's interior, including places like Paramakatoi, remained relatively isolated from European settlement.

-Paramakatoi's development as a more established settlement is closely tied to the expansion of government and infrastructure in the 20th century.
-The community saw the establishment of roads, schools and health services in the 1950s and 1960s.

-In modern times, Paramakatoi remains a small but significant administrative and cultural center for the local Indigenous communities.
-It serves as a hub for surrounding villages and is part of the government's efforts to provide services to remote areas.

 Description

 Paramakatoi functions as a regional centre for the catchment area.
 It is the largest and most developed of the Amerindian communities in the region, and is home to the Patamona, Macushi and Wapishana tribes.

 It has a secondary school and has participated in the Hinterland Employment Youth Service (HEYS) programme since 2016.

 The village has a processing factory for sun-dried tomato products.

 In 2019, Paramakatoi hosted a debate held in the Patamona language, in observance of the International Year of Indigenous Languages.

 Transport

 Paramakatoi is served by the Paramakatoi Airport.